storageos/storageos.github.io/_docs/manage/volumes.md

 ## Create a replicated volume

 To create a replicated volume, specify the number of desired replicas with the `storageos.feature.replicas` label.
+See [labels](labels.html) for replication best practices.

-For example, to create a volume with 3 copies of the data, create with 2 replicas:
+To create a volume with 2 replicas (3 copies of the data total), run:

 ### StorageOS CLI